SergioBeamonte/Lending-Club-Bayesian-Network-model/readme.md

-# Deconstructing Credit Risk: A Bayesian Network Approach [cite: 1]
+# Deconstructing Credit Risk: A Bayesian Network Approach

 This project proposes the use of Bayesian Networks (BNs) as a framework for structural interpretation and model auditing in high-dimensional tabular data, moving beyond the traditional "black-box" predictive paradigm.
 The analysis was developed by Sergio Beamonte González for the Artificial Intelligence Department at UPM.